xmonader/info_foundation/docs/circles/foundation/ambassadors/ambassadors.md

 - Every ambassador needs to have a contributor page in relevant wiki:
    - [Contributors](https://github.com/threefoldfoundation/info_foundation/tree/master/docs/contributors)
-- need to add this list on this page. : TODO:*1
+- Need to add this list on this page. : TODO:*1

 ## Links